aniass/Data-Science-Portfolio/README.md

 ### [Product Categorization](https://github.com/aniass/Product-Categorization-NLP)

 The project concerns product categorization (make-up products) based on their description.
-We have build multi-class text classification model (with ML alorithms, MLP, CNN and Distilbert model) to predict the category of a product.
+We have build multi-class text classification model (with ML algorithms, MLP, CNN and Distilbert model) to predict the category (type) of a product.
 From our data we also have trained Word2vec and Doc2vec model and we have created Topic Modeling and EDA analysis.

 - **Models used:** MLP, CNN, Distilbert, Logistic Regression, SVM, Naive Bayes, Random Forest; Word2vec, Doc2vec.
 - **Keywords**: NLP, text classification, transformers, topic modeling; Python: nltk, gensim, scikit-learn, keras, tensorflow, Hugging Face, LDA.